Skip to main content

 Recording the Ductility Value:

 The distance the briquette stretches before breaking is measured and recorded as the ductility value in centimeters.
 This value represents the ductility or elongation properties of the bitumen sample.
+Record the distance (in millimeters) the bitumen sample stretched before it broke or became too thin to measure.
+This value is the ductility value.

 Search AboutCivil